MiklosPathy/OpenLaptop/README.md

 - Build/develop and maintain your laptop, as you do with your desktop computer.
 - The baseline size factor somewhere around Lenovo T520/W520 (The last known useable laptop in history.)
 - Daily useable computer.
 So: Up to date x86 architecture, Windows.
-- Keep it as thin as possible, within the limits of commons sense.
+- Keep it as thin as possible, within the limits of common sense.
 - Have keyboard.

 Project ceases: If laptop manufacturers starts to build laptops again with _keyboards_, not with randomly placed buttons.